Policies & Procedures

 Any Partner who sponsors another Partner into TRU must perform a bona fide assistance and training function to ensure that his or her Business is properly operating his or her TRU business.
 Partner(s) must have ongoing contact and communication with the Partner(s) in their Business Organizations.
 Examples of such contact and communication may include, but are not limited to, newsletters, written correspondence, personal meetings, telephone contact, voice mail, electronic mail and the accompaniment of Partner(s) to TRU meetings, training sessions, and other functions.
-Business Partner(s) are also responsible to motivate and train new Partner(s) in TRU product knowledge, effective sales techniques, the TRU LEGACY Earnings Program and compliance with Company Policies and Procedures.
+Business Partner(s) are also responsible to motivate and train new Partner(s) in TRU product knowledge, effective sales techniques, the TRU Earnings Program Program and compliance with Company Policies and Procedures.
 Communication with and the training of Business Partner(s) must not, however, violate Section 4.5.2 (regarding the development of Partner-produced sales aids and promotional materials).
 Partner(s) cannot charge for training.

 Upon request, every Partner should be able to provide documented evidence to TRU of his or her ongoing fulfillment of the responsibilities of a sponsor.

 5.2.2 - Increased Training Responsibilities